Please welcome guest author Garrett McCord as he shares one of his favorite quick and easy Brussels sprouts recipes. ~Elise

 Brussels Sprouts with Black Bean Garlic Sauce Recipe

-- 2 tablespoons of olive, grapeseed, or safflower oil
+- 2 tablespoons of extra virgin olive oil, grapeseed oil, or safflower oil

 - 1 1/2 tablespoons of black bean garlic sauce